farankhan125/The-Cityscape-Carousel/README.md

 Go to your fork on GitHub, and you'll see a prompt to "Compare & pull request" — click that and submit your PR!

+## 📄 License

+This project is licensed under the MIT License — feel free to use and modify it.

 ## 📬 Contact
 Made with ❤️ by Faran Khan
 GitHub: @farankhan125